Nutrition and Food - BASc

 Is it for you?

-Studying Nutrition and Food at Ryerson will prepare you to transform practices and lives through helping individuals, families, groups and communities meet their nutrition-related needs.
+Studying Nutrition and Food at Toronto Metropolitan University will prepare you to transform practices and lives through helping individuals, families, groups and communities meet their nutrition-related needs.
 Your education in science, nutrition, research, communications and social science – in addition to advanced study opportunities in areas such as dietetics, food security, gerontology or Indigenous studies – will provide specialized knowledge and skills that help Canadians enhance their quality of life.
 An optional international exchange can assist in shaping understanding of nutrition-related theory and practice across the globe.

 - The Canadian Institute of Food Science and Technology

 - The Ontario Family Studies Home Economics Educators’ Association

 - The Partnership for Dietetic Education and Practice (PDEP) provides the academic foundation for further dietetic training after graduation

 Ontario Secondary School Diploma (OSSD) or equivalent with a minimum of six Grade 12 U or M courses including the following program specific requirements.

 Typically, a minimum overall average of 70% establishes eligibility for admission consideration; subject to competition individual programs may require higher prerequisite grades and/or higher overall averages: